 What should I do if I think I’m low?

 Start by increasing your intake of foods known to be high in zinc.
 In addition, you can take a daily supplement - choose zinc picolinate as this form is known to be well absorbed and assimilated into the body.
 Zinc taken for long periods can deplete your copper levels so it is important to supplement with copper if you are taking zinc regularly.
+It may be worth taking zinc and copper supplements together.

 This website and its content is copyright of Nutri Advanced ©.
 All rights reserved.
 See our terms & conditions for more detail.